 Kicked off the Love In Action capital campaign, which grew the congregation's prosperity consciousness.

-Finished a comprehensive renovation of the sanctuary and Education buildings, the first major enhancements since they were built.
+Finished a comprehensive, $2 million renovation of the sanctuary and Education buildings, the first major enhancements since they were built.

 Hired associate minister Rev. Sheila Gautreaux as Music Director and Choir Director.